 What takes place during a professional anesthetized dental cleaning?

 A full cleaning then takes place, this includes under the gumline as well as the crown, or visible part, or the tooth.
-Any extractions that are necessary are done.
+Any necessary extractions will be done.
 If your dog has gone under a root canal in the past, the caps are evaluated to ensure they are still secured and intact.

 Scaling removes plaque and tartar build-up.
 As a final step, polishing of the crown is done, which leaves the surface of the tooth nice and smooth, which is an important step to discourage plaque and bacteria from adhering to the surface.